 To use a credit card or line of credit for overdraft protection, your credit history must be good enough to qualify for the credit product.
-You'll typically need to have a checking account and credit product with the same bank.
+You may need to have a checking account and credit product with the same bank.
 The exact qualification criteria will vary by bank.

 Credit Card and Line of Credit Overdraft Protection

 When your overdraft is connected to a line of credit, you risk paying fees on the overdraft if you don't pay the balance before the grace period runs out (if there is a grace period).
 If you already have a balance on your line of credit, the overdraft would just be added to your current balance.

 If you don't have enough available credit on your credit card or line of credit, your credit card issuer may decline the transaction.
 You might be charged an overdraft fee anyway.

 Impact To Your Credit